 Eating, drinking and cleaning your mouth

-You'll need to drink a lot of water after surgery, but you won't be able to use a straw for at least a week after surgery because the sucking motion can create a dry socket.
-Choose soft foods first when you feel hungry but avoid hard or overly chewy foods that can get stuck in the socket.
-Remember, you won't be able to brush well back there until the area is completely healed, so it's best to eat foods that won't create a problem.
+You'll need to drink a lot of water after surgery, but you won't be able to use a straw for at least a week because the sucking motion can create a dry socket.
+Choose soft foods first when you feel hungry, and avoid hard or overly chewy foods that can get stuck in the socket.
+Remember, you won't be able to brush the area until it is completely healed, so it's best to eat foods that won't create a problem.
 Finally, don't brush or rinse your mouth for the first 24 hours.
-When you resume brushing, be gentle around your incision site.
+When you resume brushing, be gentle around the incision.